-Creates a choropleth map from an `sf` object, typically produced
+Creates a choropleth map from an `sf` object, for example one

 Usage